 While some of the locals were thrilled at the prospect of starring alongside Angelina Jolie and being hired as an extra, there were others who were very unhappy at the idea of their quaint little town being used in a film.

 The movie opens with a shot of water sweeping over the island when an earthquake strikes.
-Footage includes stunning footage of Santorini and surrounds including an underwater scene where Jolie’s character discovers a lost treasure of Alexander the Great.
+Footage includes stunning footage of Santorini and surrounds including an underwater scene where Jolie’s character discovers a lost treasure of Alexander the Great, the great King of Macedonia.

 Starring Daryl Hannah and Peter Gallagher this movie is thought to have started the global love affair with the island of Santorini and idyllic holidays in the Greek Islands.